We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 2. It can be a hazard to your health and the environment.

 Potential health impacts are perhaps the biggest reason not to burn leaves.
-Unlike burning natural gas in a furnace or even fuel in a car, processes that create mainly carbon monoxide and water as a byproduct, burning biomass sends a broader range of chemicals into the air, says Christopher Reddy, an environmental chemist with Woods Hole Oceanographic Institution who studies the negative impacts of burning natural and man-made products.
+Unlike burning natural gas in a furnace or even fuel in a car, processes that create mainly carbon dioxide and water as a byproduct, burning biomass sends a broader range of chemicals into the air, says Christopher Reddy, an environmental chemist with Woods Hole Oceanographic Institution who studies the negative impacts of burning natural and man-made products.

 “When you burn leaves and other materials where you’re not having a very efficient burn, you are more likely to create a range of chemicals and particles that may cause harm to you and your family,” Reddy says.
 This particulate matter, naked to the human eye, poses the most risk to breathing.